 Since March 2021, Kelso and the original service providers (G&J) have been engaged in a termination and technology dispute regarding the TDA which moved to a formal arbitration hearing under the laws of the Province of British Columbia in September 2022.
 On April 25, 2023 the Company and G&J received the arbitrator's final judgment to legally resolve all the disputed issues in a termination and technology arbitration regarding the TDA which moved to a formal arbitration hearing under the laws of the Province of British Columbia in September 2022.
-The judgment is binding for all parties and requires Kelso to provide final financial payouts of US\$465,360 to G&J for termination fees, asset payment issues and legal fees.
-A provision for this amount has been included in the current financial statements.
-The Company has paid the award amount as at September 30, 2023 and the negative financial effects of this arbitration are incorporated in the financial statements as at September 30, 2023.
+The judgement is binding for all parties and requires Kelso to provide final financial payouts of US\$465,360 to G&J for termination fees, asset payment issues and legal fees.
+The Company has paid the award amount as at December 31, 2023 and the negative financial effects of this arbitration are incorporated in the financial statements as at December 31, 2023.